What is Truth?

 2Jn 1:10 If there come any unto you, and bring not this doctrine, receive him not into your house, neither bid him God speed:

-So, regardless of what you may have heard regarding doctrine, faith comes by believing that the true doctrine will always come from the Holy Bible - the word of God:
+Regardless of what you may have heard regarding doctrine, faith comes by believing that the true doctrine will always come from the Holy Bible - the word of God, the truth of God (Joh 7:16; 17:17):

 Rom 10:17 So then faith comes by hearing, and hearing by the word of God.